The Museum of Fine Arts, Houston

 The Susan and Fayez S. Sarofim Campus

 Encompassing 14 acres in the heart of Houston’s Museum District, the MFAH campus-redevelopment project is a major contribution to the city’s efforts to improve the pedestrian experience of Houston.
 With an array of public plazas, reflecting pools, and gardens, as well as improved sidewalks, street lighting, and way-finding, the Susan and Fayez S. Sarofim Campus provides an active setting for three significant new structures:

-• A state-of-the-art conservation center: The Sarah Campbell Blaffer Foundation Center for Conservation
+• A 37,864-square-foot, state-of-the-art conservation center: The Sarah Campbell Blaffer Foundation Center for Conservation

 Additional key elements

 • Two pedestrian tunnels: one between the Nancy and Rich Kinder Building and the Caroline Wiess Law Building, and one between the Glassell School of Art and the Kinder Building

 • A renewed Cullen Sculpture Garden; designed by Isamu Noguchi, it has been restored as part of the campus project